 The "Duration of Status" (D/S) policy allows F students and J exchange visitors to remain in the country as long as they are making normal progress towards completing their academic or exchange objectives or are engaging in optional practical training (OPT), provided they are properly tracked in the Student and Exchange Visitor Information System (SEVIS).
 The proposed DHS rule now under consideration would eliminate D/S and replace it with a system that admits F students and J exchange visitors for a fixed period of time: only until the program end date on their SEVIS document, but not to exceed four years.
 This means students and exchange visitors who need more time to accomplish their purpose would need to apply for a formal extension of stay from USCIS, an agency already mired in processing backlogs.
+This could deter them from choosing to study and/or stay in the United States, as suggested by surveys recently conducted by NAFSA and the Institute of Progress.
 Ending D/S would create higher compliance costs and legal risks, enrollment impacts, and heavier advising burdens for higher education institutions.

 Duration of Status Explainer